mbuesch/awlsim/PILC.md

 <a href="doc/pic/pilc/download.png"><img src="doc/pic/pilc/download.png" alt="awlsim-gui" /></a>

 If the PiLC is not in RUN state, click the RUN button to start the program.

+## Where does Awlsim store its state on the Raspberry Pi?

+The Awlsim working directory is `/etc/awlsim/`<br />
+The loaded project and other configuration files are stored there.